 Civic Online Reasoning

-In this 10-hour course, participants will learn about research-backed strategies for effectively evaluating online information and explore free curricular resources developed by the Digital Inquiry Group for teaching students these vital skills.
-The course will also address common student misconceptions and the pitfalls of outdated approaches to teaching digital literacy.
-The course will include three modules:
+In this 10-hour course, participants will learn how to equip students with research-backed strategies for evaluating online information and explore free curricular resources developed by the Digital Inquiry Group.
+The course also addresses common student misconceptions and the pitfalls of outdated approaches to teaching digital literacy.
+The course includes three modules:

 Basics of Evaluating Online Sources

-In this 3-hour course, participants will learn about research-based strategies for evaluating online information, with an emphasis on the skill of lateral reading.
-Participants will also explore free, research-backed curricular resources developed by the Digital Inquiry Group for teaching students these vital skills.
+In this 3-hour course, participants will learn how to equip students with research-backed strategies for evaluating online information, with an emphasis on the skill of lateral reading.
+They will also explore free, research-backed curricular resources developed by the Digital Inquiry Group.
+The course will include one module: Search Like a Fact Checker with Lateral Reading.

 If you have any questions about our webinars or online courses, please email learn@inquirygroup.org.